TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 <https://github.com/lolli42/enetcache/blob/master/Build/Scripts/runTests.sh>`_ and `Build/testing-docker/
 docker-compose.yml <https://github.com/lolli42/enetcache/blob/master/Build/testing-docker/docker-compose.yml>`_.

-These files are re-purposed from TYPO3's Core: `core Build/Scripts/runTests.sh
+These files are re-purposed from the `TYPO3 Core`:pn:: `core Build/Scripts/runTests.sh
 <https://github.com/TYPO3/TYPO3.CMS/blob/master/Build/Scripts/runTests.sh>`_ and `core Build/testing-docker/local/
 docker-compose.yml <https://github.com/TYPO3/TYPO3.CMS/tree/master/Build/testing-docker/local>`_.
 You can
 copy and paste these files from extensions like enetcache or styleguide to your own extension, but you should then look